-Via dei Crociferi is one of the main streets in the historical center of Catania, right between the Roman Theater and the Giardini Bellini.
+Via dei Crociferi is one of the main streets in the historical center of Catania, between the Roman Theater and the Giardini Bellini.
 Various beautiful historical buildings are located along this street, including the church of St. Francesco Borgia; that of San Benedetto and of St. Francis of Assisi; and the Church of Santa Giuliana.

 The Roman Amphitheater

-The Benedectine Monastery
+The Benedictine Monastery

 Originally built in 1768 in honor of King Ferdinand IV and his wife, this impressive arch was renamed in honor of Giuseppe Garibaldi who played a vital role in the unification of Italy in the second half of the 19th century.
-It’s one of the impressive structures in Catania, and you should not miss it.

 Castello Ursino and Museo Civico.